Lapland-Robotics/AI.R-ATV/README.md

 # AI.R-ATV
-This is ROS2-based software program designed to control ATVs.
+This is a ROS2-based software program designed to control ATVs.

-## Build the docker image
-docker build -t atv_docker .

-## Run the docker image
-docker run -p 8888:8888/udp -it --rm atv_docker
+## Microcontroller Program - ESP32 directory
+Low-level function and MicroROS Agent

+## Main Brain - Jetson directory
+High-level functions like decision making and pathfinding algorithms of the ATV.

+## Documentation
+All the Documents and diagrams are under the doc directory